sudheerganisetti/md_tools/README.md

           #                                                                                   #
           #***********************************************************************************#

-The following figure is prepared with the data that obtained by the use of post-processing tools written under the framework 'md_tools'.
-The main intension of the figure is to show only the visual capabilities rather than discussing the scientific findings.
-Therefore, you have to bear with me for presenting the figure without complete details.
-Please contact the author for any scientific details.
-Presented the list of tools and their short description following the figure.
+The following figure is prepared with the data obtained by post-processing tools written under the framework 'md_tools'.
+The main intention for presenting the figure is to show only the visual capabilities rather than discussing the scientific findings.
+Therefore, you have to excuse me for not providing complete details of the figure.
+The tools list and their short description are presented following the figure.

 ![all_figures_v02](https://user-images.githubusercontent.com/7426968/107627483-a58b6100-6c5f-11eb-85e7-b12abc114505.png)
 Figure description: